railsbridge-boston/railsbridge-boston/views/installfest/vm_setup.markdown

 Look at the workspace folder in Finder or File Explorer.
 You'll notice it now contains a file called Vagrantfile.
 This contains configuration information that Vagrant needs to start and connect to the new virtual machine.
 We have to have a command line open and be in this folder when we start or connect to the vm so Vagrant can read the configuration information.

-Leave this window open for the next step.
+Leave this Finder or File Explorer window open for the next step.

 ## Starting the Virtual Machine